mharen/mharen.github.io/_posts/2011/2011-02-does-tapping-can-prevent-massive-fizzy.md

 ---
+layout: post
 date: '2011-02-26T15:30:00.001-05:00'
-description: ''
-published: true
-slug: 2011-02-does-tapping-can-prevent-massive-fizzy
 categories:
-- Household
+- household
-- Experiments
+- experiments
-- Food
+- food
-time_to_read: 5
 title: Does Tapping the Can Prevent A Massive Fizzy Explosion?
 ---